Academics & Research – Academics & Instruction

 Waitlisted course credits are not included in billing statements or in calculations of credits needed for financial aid.

-No additional names will be added to a waitlist as of the end of the third day of the quarter.
-Students on the waitlist will either be dropped from the waitlist or added to the class by the fourth day of the quarter.
+No additional names will be added to a waitlist as of the end of the third day of the term.
+Students on the waitlist will either be dropped from the waitlist or added to the class by the fourth day of the term.

 Chapter 6 – Withdrawal from the University

-Complete withdrawals may be completed at any time during the quarter prior to finals.
+Complete withdrawals may be completed at any time during the term prior to finals.